 Our teaching approaches are diverse, but at Sixth Form level we put a greater emphasis upon students developing good research techniques, and taking an increasing responsibility for their own learning supported by the Geography Department and our wealth of resources.

-As well as our field trips to Preston Montford in Shropshire (GCSE) and to the Cranedale Centre in North Yorkshire (Lower Sixth), Year 11 are travelling to Sicily in October 2018.
+As well as our field trips to Preston Montford in Shropshire (GCSE) and to the Cranedale Centre in North Yorkshire (Lower Sixth), Year 11 travelled to Sicily in October 2018 and another big trip is planned for 2020.